Gemba Academy Blog

 By Ron Pereira - June 20th, 2007

-Back in the early 1900s a certain W.S.
-Gosset, an Englishmen, was tasked with brewing better beer.
+Originally published on June 20, 2007 Back in the early 1900s, a certain W.S.
+Gosset, an Englishman, was tasked with brewing better beer.
 Really, I’m being serious.
-Gosset was a bright man, with two degrees from Oxford, and was hired by Guinness to help them brew
+Gosset was a bright man with two degrees from Oxford and was

 What Does the Observer Have to Do with the Observed?